sst/sst/www/docs/constructs/StaticSite.about.md

 });
 ```

-Note that, the certificate needs be created in the `us-east-1`(N. Virginia) region as required by AWS CloudFront.
+Note that, the certificate needs to be created in the `us-east-1`(N. Virginia) region as required by AWS CloudFront.

 #### Specifying a hosted zone (Route 53 domains)